Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** All
 **Ghidra Reference (Ignore):** `kcCScriptMgr::FireCameraEffect -> kcCCameraStack::OnSetPivot`
 **Usage:** `SetCameraPivot <entityName>`
-The pivot entity is an entity which the camera will calculate where to be in the world by finding a position that puts the pivot entity between the camera and the camera's target entity.
+The pivot entity is an entity which the camera will use to calculate where to be in the world by finding a position that puts the pivot entity between the camera and the camera's target entity.
 In other words, the position/rotation of the camera is calculated by facing the target entity in a manner that also makes the camera directly face the pivot entity.

 ### SetCameraParam (Script Only)